nogibjj/Final_Project_Stock_Analysis/README.md

 ## Infrastructure as Code (IaC)
 Infrastructure as Code (IaC) is a practice in which the infrastructure setup is written in code files, rather than manually configured.
 These code files can be version-controlled and reviewed, allowing for easy changes and rapid disaster recovery.

-Here's how your project satisfies the Infrastructure as Code requirement:
+Here's how this project satisfies the Infrastructure as Code requirement:

 `Dockerization:` We have containerized the application using Docker.
 The Dockerfile serves as a form of Infrastructure as Code, as it automates the process of setting up the application environment.